GoogleCloudPlatform/cloud-hackathons/hacks/realtime-analytics/solutions.md

     product_name = 'Bag of Organic Bananas' )
 ```

+> [!NOTE]
-> **Note** This view lets the BI tool query the relevant data when you explore the actual and forecasted data.
+> This view lets the BI tool query the relevant data when you explore the actual and forecasted data.

 ![Looker Studio configuration](images/config-chart.png)